 Overnight Trips from Cape Town

-- Safari – If you are limited for time and unable to spend time over in Kruger National Park, but an African Safari is on your bucket list there are some options for some overnight trips from Cape Town to get a safari experience.
-A few of the best options we looked into were the following:
+- Safari with Kids – If you are limited for time and unable to spend time over in Kruger National Park, but an African Safari is on your bucket list there are some options for some overnight trips from Cape Town to get a safari experience.
+Here are a few of the best options we looked into for child friendly Safari near Cape Town:

 - Aquila Private Game Reserve